The Most Affordable Places to Get Married in the US

 Idaho is not only a very cheap state to get married in, but it also offers some of the most affordable engagement rings.
-The average wedding cost comes in at $16,000 with the engagement ring cost being about $3,800.
+The average wedding cost comes in at $16,000, with the engagement ring costing about $3,800.

 Some of Idaho’s most popular wedding destinations include-

 - Elkins Resort on Priest Lake.
 The picture above comes from the Elkins Resort website, and that wedding was held on Priest Lake, which is one of the most common wedding spots for couples.

 - Coeur d’Alene Wedding Chapel.
 If you are looking for something indoors and more traditional, this historical wedding chapel with its high domed ceiling and stone altar is a beautiful and classy option.

 - The Sawtooth Valley Meditation Chapel.
 The Sawtooth Valley Meditation Chapel offers a picturesque mountain view wedding option at an incredibly affordable price.
 You can choose to have an outdoor ceremony near the mountain peaks or an indoor ceremony in the chapel.
 According to Wedding Spot, the venue has a rental fee of only $695 for a ceremony that includes 3 hours of event time.

 Overall, Idaho can be as cheap as you want to make it without compromising on beauty and elegance.

 The average cost of a wedding in Wyoming is $24,919, and you can look forward to countless venue options, with the Taggart Lake and Schwabacher Landing being scenic options worth considering.